Reducing the risk of flooding in Montrose

 Following extensive survey work, we have now identified an investment proposal which would significantly reduce the risk of sewer flooding in the area, with allowance for the impact of more frequent intense rainstorms.

-This would involve the construction of a large underground storage tank near the pond in Borrowfield Park.
+This would involve the construction of a large underground storage tank near the pond in Borrowfield Park and involve construction over a significant period of time.
 Additional work would need to be carried out in a number of nearby streets to transfer stormwater to the tank during heavy rainfall.

 What happens next